How long must a prisoner stay in prison?

 Calling in fines

 Prisoners can call in outstanding warrants while in custody.
-This is done by the prisoner filling in a form with the assistance of a correctional officer, which is then sent to the Sheriff’s Office.
+This is done by the prisoner (who may be assisted by a lawyer) filling in a form with the assistance of a correctional officer, which is then sent to the Sheriff’s Office.
 There are two types of warrants:

 - warrants issued through Fines Victoria.

-Warrants to arrest do not carry a Failure to do something that is legally required.
-For example, a person who fails to make a payment on their car is in default on the loan; if they continue to be in default the creditor may issue a default summons to take the debtor to court. period.
+Warrants to arrest do not carry a default period.
 The case must be relisted before a Magistrates’ Court to convert it to a default period of imprisonment.

 Under the Sentencing Act, any term of imprisonment imposed in default of payment of a fine must, unless otherwise ordered by the court, be served cumulatively with any other term of imprisonment imposed for default of payment.

 The magistrate can decide whether the default period is served concurrently or cumulatively on any other term of imprisonment (s 16(2)).
-If a decision is made that any time in lieu of payment of a fine be served cumulatively on the sentence, the prisoner’s release date A document that sets out what a person wants to happen to their money and other property after they die. be altered.
-Other options exist for fine conversion, such as to a A sentencing order that can be made by a court instead of ordering a prison term.
-The person sentenced must do unpaid or educational work in the community, supervised by the Office of Corrections. or to allow time to pay.
+If a decision is made that any time in lieu of payment of a fine be served cumulatively on the sentence, the prisoner’s release date will be altered.
+Other options exist for fine conversion, such as to a community based order or to allow time to pay.

 Warrants through the infringements system carry a default period.
 However, the Sheriff’s Office can not deem infringement warrants served until it has been established that the prisoner has no seizable assets.
 If it is established that the prisoner has no seizable assets while the prisoner is in custody, the Sheriff’s Office can then consider the warrants to be served concurrently with an existing sentence.